shaksworld/kimberly-rayan/README.md

 # deskapp

-This is a dashboard desktop application for a project submition for Kiberly Ryan
+This is a dashboard desktop application for a project submition for Kiberly Ryan this template can be use for both the payroll management system and the learning managemnet system

 ## Built With